psevestre/openid-fapi/Financial_API_Grant_Management.md

 ## Terminology

-* Grant: resource managed by the authorization server representing the privileges delegated by a resource owner to a certain client.
+* Grant is a delegated authorisation (set of permissions) granted by a User to a Client.
+Grant is a resource captured and managed by an Authorisation Server.

+* Consent is a legal concept that can result in a grant being created, but also can include legal, audit, reporting, archiving and non-repudiation requirements.
+When this specification mentions consent, it only refers to a grant.

 * Grant Management API: a HTTP-based API provided by the authorization server that clients can use to query the status of and revoke grants.

 # Overview